deadmanIsARabbit/typo3_docchecklogin/Documentation/Index.rst

             ..  container:: card-body

-               Hooks that can be used to extend functionalities of the DocCheck Login Plugin
+               Hooks that can be used to extend functionalities of the DocCheck Login plugin

     ..  container:: col-md-6 pl-0 pr-3 py-3 m-0